Observational constraints on the origin of the elements. X. Combining NLTE and machine learning for chemical diagnostics of 4 million stars in the 4MIDABLE-HR survey: Results

-Finally, our GCE model for the s-process element tracers [Sr, Y, Ba/Fe] $< 0$ at [Fe/H] $< -1.5$ exhibits a significant AGB rise at [Fe/H] $> -2$.
+\ns{Neutron-capture elements, such as Sr, Y and Ba, have significant r-process and weak s-process contributions from massive stars at the lowest metallicities.
+At higher metallicities on the other hand, the main s-process has a contribution only after the time delay of the formation of low and intermediate mass AGB stars.
+Thus, the metallicity at which the main s-process contributes gives an additional constraint on the SFH}.
+Our GCE model for the s-process element tracers [Sr, Y, Ba/Fe] $\lesssim 0$ at [Fe/H] $\lesssim -1.5$ exhibits a significant AGB rise at [Fe/H] $\gtrsim -2$.
 A SFE of 1 results in abundance ratios 0.2-0.6 dex lower compared to a higher SFE at a given metallicity for [Fe/H] $< -1$.
-Thus, the upturn in s-process offers insight into the onset of AGB enrichment and star formation timescale.
+Thus, the upturn in s-process offers insight into the onset of AGB enrichment and star formation timescale. \ns{Trends of ratios of [Y/Fe] and [Ba/Fe] reported by \citet{Bensby2014} are flat with [Fe/H], but some stars have supersolar [Ba/Fe] at solar [Fe/H].
+We notice a similar pattern for our stars.
+For [Eu/Fe] we note an upturn towards the lower [Fe/H], similar to our GCE trend and the expected Galactic trend seen in \citet{Battistini2016}.}

+\ns{In summary, we show that the [X/Fe] obtained with the NLTE Payne are overall in agreement with results reported in the literature.
+Also, the comparison of [Fe/H] - [X/Fe] with the predictions of the OMEGA$+$ GCE model suggests that the abundances inferred from spectra are overall consistent with the expectations for the chemical enrichment of the Galactic disc.
+These NLTE trends provide a preview of the trends expected from 4MIDABLE-HR survey, which will be based on real 4MOST spectroscopic observations.}